ssvassiliev/PublicationNetworks/README.md

 ### Collecting data from Scopus

-## BibTex database clean up
+## Preprocessing BibTex database
-Citation lists often have many inconsistencies, such as:
+Citation lists often have many  mistainconsistencies, such as:
 - records missing authors, for example, patents!
 - records missing the principal author
 - the principal author is present, but not recognized because his name in the record is in order (last, middle, first) instead of expected (first, middle, last).